I’m updating this blog on why should you be writing content because I still believe in content marketing.

-Here’s why you should look at content marketing.
+Here’s why you should look at content marketing and get writing content now.

 Content marketing is two way instead of one way

 Content invites connection and conversation.
-It puts you in a position where you can ask questions of your customers and create meaningful exchanges where you both grow and learn from each other.
+It puts you in a position where you can ask questions of your customers and research in real time.
+You can create meaningful exchanges where you both grow and learn from each other.

 Think about how much time you spend experimenting with your marketing, on research, focus groups, reading papers and trying to glue together the idea of what motivates your customers.